d2l-ai/d2l-en/chapter_preliminaries/probability.md

 ```

 Here, even though our simulated coin is fair
-(we set the probabilities `[0.5, 0.5]` ourselves),
+(we ourselves set the probabilities `[0.5, 0.5]`),
 the counts of heads and tails may not be identical.
-That is because we only drew a finite number of samples.
+That is because we only drew a relatively small number of samples.
 If we did not implement the simulation ourselves,
 and only saw the outcome,
 how would we know if the coin were slightly unfair
 or if the possible deviation from $1/2$ was
 just an artifact of the small sample size?
-Let's see what happens when we simulate `10000` tosses.
+Let's see what happens when we simulate 10,000 tosses.

 ```{.python .input}
 %%tab mxnet